 Nutrition Education, as defined by the Administration on Aging, is: “A program to promote better health by providing accurate and culturally sensitive nutrition, physical fitness, or health (as related to nutrition) information and instruction to participants, caregivers, or participants and caregivers in a group or individual setting overseen by a dietitian or individual of comparable expertise.”

-According to the Community Services and Supports Unit, to be effective a program must incorporate methods to encourage behavior change.
-CAT provides nutrition education for both congregate and home delivered meal participants and uses the provided materials from the CSSU.
+According to the Community Services and Supports Unit (CSSU), to be effective a program must incorporate methods to encourage behavioral change.
+When providing nutrition education to congregate and home delivered meal participants, CAT uses materials provided by the CSSU.

 Congregate Meals

-CAT as the Area Agency on Aging will provide each congregate meal nutrition site with State approved nutrition education materials accompanied by brief talking points which review the main concepts of the nutrition education materials to be presented.
-The information will be provided on a quarterly basis at the AAA Advisory Board meeting to each meal site manager.
-The meal site manager will review talking points and present the education materials at their respective congregate meal site on a quarterly basis.
-Education materials may be, but are not limited to, newsletters, tent cards, place mats, brochures, posters, etc.
+As the Area Agency on Aging, CAT provides each congregate meal nutrition site with State-approved nutrition education materials, accompanied by brief talking points which highlight the main concepts to be presented.
+The information is distributed to area Meal Site Managers on a quarterly basis at the AAA Advisory Board meetings.
+Meal Site Managers then present those education materials at their respective congregate sites on a quarterly basis.
+Education materials may include items such as newsletters, tent cards, place mats, brochures, posters, etc.

 Home Delivered Meals

-CAT home delivered meal care coordinators will use State approved nutrition education materials to review information as it relates to the annual nutritional risk assessment at the initial and each subsequent annual home visit.
-Care coordinators may also provide additional information as requested or needed by homebound consumers.
-All materials used will be approved by the state Community Services and Supports Unit.
+CAT’s Home Delivered Meal (HMD) Care Coordinators use State-approved nutrition education materials and perform annual nutritional risk assessments at initial enrollment and at each subsequent home visit.
+HDM Care Coordinators may also provide additional information as requested or required by homebound consumers.

 Materials

-Nutrition education shall be planned and directed by a licensed dietitian who is covered by liability insurance.
-Under the direction of the dietitian, individuals with comparable expertise or special training (i.e. Cooperative Extension agents or trained meal site coordinators) may provide such activities.
-An individual with comparable expertise is defined as a person who has a Bachelor’s or Master’s degree in Home Economics, Family and Consumer Sciences, Public Health Nutrition, Health Education or Human Sciences with an emphasis on Nutrition and Dietetics.
-Nutrition education materials reviewed by the state Community Services and Supports Unit dietitian fulfill the part of the definition related to being overseen by a dietitian.
+Nutrition education must be planned and directed by a licensed dietitian who is covered by liability insurance, though individuals with comparable expertise or special training (e.g. Cooperative Extension agents or trained meal site coordinators) may provide such activities under the direction of a qualified dietitian.
+Comparable expertise may include a Bachelor’s or Master’s Degree in fields such Home Economics, Family and Consumer Sciences, Public Health Nutrition, Health Education, or Human Sciences with an emphasis on Nutrition and Dietetics.

-CAT will use the approved nutrition education materials provided though the state Community Services and Supports Unit’s registered dietitian.
-Nutrition education topics shall be based on the needs of the participants and should be culturally appropriate.
-Teaching methods and instructional materials must accommodate the older adult learners (i.e. large print handouts).
+The use of nutrition education materials reviewed by the state CSSU Dietitian fulfills the requirement for oversight by a qualified dietitian.
+CAT uses CSSU approved materials, and strives to cater education topics to the specific needs of program participants, including considerations of cultural sensitivity.
+Teaching methods and instructional materials are also evaluated to ensure they accommodate the specific needs of older adult learners (e.g. availability of large print handouts).